bacadlo/BChat/README.md

 ii) nmp start
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser on two separate tabs/windows and chat.
+3) Open [http://localhost:3000](http://localhost:3000) with your browser on two separate tabs/windows.

+4) Enter Name and same room ID to chat